deliveroo/deliveroo.engineering/_posts/2020-09-04-increase-the-reliability-of-a-golang-codebase-with-object-constructors.md

 }
 ```

 Why is this good and how does this make our code more reliable?
-There are three important aspects we have here that's worth
-mentioning and I will list them below.

-### Eliminates the risk of being unable to act on implementation struct having new mandatory fields

-This is because the compiler would not help us here if we were to construct the struct through struct initialization and start assigning the fields directly as Go doesn't have a way to enforce this unlike other languages such as TypeScript do.
-We need to follow all the usage and update them manually, which is going to be tedious and error-prone in a large codebase.
-At best case scenario, you will have some unit tests broken if they are written correctly.
-In a worst case scenario, your code will blow up at Runtime which will require you to rollback your release.
-Believe it or not, this is still not the worst case, The worst case here is that your application will happily work w/o any crashes but the behaviour of the application could be wrong due to the way the implementation might work.
-This one is the hardest to catch and more painful one to swallow as it could have a larger impact on your efforts and outcome you wanted to achieve in the first place.
+Let's go over the main advantages of this
+technique, and how they make our code more reliable.

+### Changes in the struct's fields would make our code fail in compile time, rather than runtime

+Unlike other languages (such as TypeScript), Go doesn't have a way to enforce assigning fields directly
+(omitted fields default to the zero value, which may not always be what you want) - so the compiler
+would not help us here - we would need to track all updates to the struct's fields manually, which is
+tedious and error prone (specially in large codebases).
+Best case scenario, the code would be well tested
+and the unit tests would break.
+Worst case scenario, the code would blow up at Runtime, which would require
+a rollback to this release.
+To make matters worse, your application could be happily working without any
+crashes, but the its behaviour could be wrong due to the way the implementation might work.
+This one is
+the hardest and potentially harmful bugs to catch as it could have a larger impact on your efforts and
+the outcome you wanted to achieve in the first place.

-Let's imagine a case for our jazzSinger to start getting the lyrics from an external resource.
-You would structure this by providing an interface and allowing jazzSinger to call into that, which may look like below:
+Let's imagine our `jazzSinger` would start getting lyrics from an external resource.
+You would structure this by providing an interface and allowing jazzSinger to call into that, which would look like the following snippet/example:

 ```golang
 package singers